misbah1408/Java-Dsa/README.md

   - Types of Binary Search Trees (e.g., AVL, Red-Black, etc)
   - Common use cases of Binary Search Trees
   - Using Binary Search Trees in practical examples and small projects

+- **Day 21:** 📚 **Heaps**
+  - Introduction to Heaps
+  - Types of Heaps (e.g., Min-Heap, Max-Heap)
+  - Basic operations (insert, delete, peek)
+  - Heapify process
+  - Heap Sort
+  - Common use cases of Heaps
+  - Using Heaps in practical examples and small projects